 Europe

-Understanding the motivation helps you respond calmly.
+Understanding the motivation behind the question helps you respond without anxiety.
+Employers ask for several practical reasons:

 Option 1: Share your salary expectations instead